openstack/training-guides/doc/upstream-training/source/slides/howitsmade-events.rst

 - Regional 'Mini-Summit'
 - Hosted annually by local OpenStack User Groups and companies
-- Endorsed by the foundation
+- Endorsed by the Foundation
 - Growing in number (26 in 2016)

 Exercise 1